DC Assault Lawyer

 Felony Assault Offenses

-Another common assault offense is felony assault or assault with significant bodily injury.
+Another common assault offense in Washington DC is felony assault or assault with significant bodily injury.
 A felony assault has basically the same elements as simple assault except it requires that the complaining witness suffer what the law defines as a “significant bodily injury.”
 Cases in the District of Columbia Court of Appeals have created a high standard for what constitutes significant bodily injury.
 Typically, the victim must sustain an injury that requires some form of medical attention.
 Bruises, bumps, and scrapes are not typically enough to satisfy the element for significant bodily injury.
-Assault with significant bodily injury carries a maximum penalty of up to three years in prison and/or a fine of $12,500.00.
+Assault with significant bodily injury carries a maximum penalty of up to three years in prison and/or a fine of $12,500.00

 Felony threats is an offense that requires the government prove the same elements as misdemeanor threats, but the words must make the listener fear serious injury or a kidnapping.
 Felony threats carries a maximum penalty of up to 20 years in prison and/or a $5,000.00 fine.